Vintage Toy Train OPERATING ADVICE and Books for Sale

 What binding posts do I use to connect my transformer?

 There is often some confusion regarding how to connect a transformer to either the track or to the accessories that use fixed voltages.
 This problem is often magnified by the fact that most old transformers no longer have an instruction sheet available.
-In general, Lionel transformers provide a built-in means of identifying proper connections.
-Refer to the pictures of the Front and Back Panels of the Type R transformer from the 1940's.
+In general, Lionel transformers provide a built-in means of identifying proper connections, typically as found on the Front and Back Panels of the Type R transformer from the 1940's.
 This transformer provides two variable voltages using the front panel knobs and also four fixed voltages noted on the rear panel.
 Lionel typically provides two different variable voltages per control knob (except with types V, VW, Z, and ZW).
 The Front Panel is inscribed with the voltage ranges of the Type R Transformer.
 They are 6 to 16 (at rear posts B to F or B to C) or 14 to 24 (at rear posts A to F or A to C).
 It is wise to start with the lower voltage range to as not to overspeed your locomotive off the track.
 Conversely, the fixed voltages are shown on the back panel with numbers and lines between.A note of caution about all of the Lionel vintage transformers.
 All of their output voltages are electrically connected internally to one another, using what are referred to in electrical technology as voltage taps.
 If you attempt to connect any two outputs together at one end, you will likely create a short circuit and possibly damage the transformer.
 So as an example for the type R, you may light a 14 voltage bulb on an isolated accessory by connecting it between posts A and D. However, you may not connect any accessory associated with track voltage (i.e. cattle car set) to these terminals unless it is on a totally isolated track section.
 This same thinking applies to the two variable voltages.
 They cannot be connected together except under special circumstances.
 One such situation occurs when two trains are run on isolated track sections and it is desired to move a train from one section to another.
 In this case, the two voltage knobs must be set to produce identical outputs.